-John Nicols, President/CEO, Codexis Inc. – Vice Chair John currently serves as President and CEO of Codexis Inc. (www.codexis.com; Nasdaq:CDXS), a leading San Francisco Bay Area biotechnology company that engineers and markets proprietary proteins for the world’s pharmaceutical industry.
+John Nicols, Redwood City, CA, President/CEO, Codexis Inc. – Solve M.E.
+Board Chair.
+John currently serves as President and CEO of Codexis Inc. (www.codexis.com; Nasdaq:CDXS), a leading San Francisco Bay Area biotechnology company that engineers and markets proprietary proteins for the world’s pharmaceutical industry.
 John started as CEO of Codexis in June of 2012 and also serves on the publicly listed company’s board of directors.

 John is married with two children and four grandchildren.
 His wife, Marcie, has suffered for over 20 years with Myalgic Encephalomyelitis (ME/CFS) and Fibromyalgia.